 How to Stay Safe During a Hurricane

-When a hurricane has been forecast, cover your windows with the plywood or shutters.
-Also secure anything movable in your yard (e.g., lawn furniture, lawn ornaments, potted plants and the grill) in a safe location, such as your garage.
+When a hurricane has been forecast, cover your windows with plywood or shutters.
+Move or secure anything movable in your yard, like:

-Just before the winds and rain pick up, turn your refrigerator and freezer to their coldest settings and keep them closed to hold in the cold in case you lose power later.
+Just before the winds and rain pick up, turn your refrigerator and freezer to their coldest settings.
+Keep them closed to hold in the cold in case you lose power later.
 Lock all doors and windows once everyone (including pets) is inside.
-Be sure to stay inside until you receive the official all-clear, even if you think the storm has subsided, because it may just be the eye passing over.
+Be sure to stay inside until you receive the official all-clear.
+Even if you think the storm has subsided, it may just be the eye passing over.

 As much as you might want to watch the storm once the wind and rain begin to blow, stay away from your windows to avoid injury from flying debris and broken glass.
 Hunker down in a room with no windows (or the least windows).
 Try to take shelter on the lowest floor of your home in case the roof is breached by trees, flying debris, wind or heavy rain during the hurricane.

-Check your local weather service using your battery-powered radio or device every 30 minutes to keep up with the status of the storm, as well as any emergency notifications that have been issued.
+Check your local weather service using your battery-powered radio or device every 30 minutes to keep up with the status of the storm.
+Keep an eye out for any emergency notifications that have been issued.

 What to Do After a Hurricane Has Passed

-The Department of Homeland Security website warns that you stay clear of debris and especially downed power lines.
-Don’t walk or drive through flood waters, as just six inches of moving water can knock you down and if the water is fast-moving, it can sweep you and even your vehicle away.
-Furthermore, flood waters can obscure all types of dangerous debris or sink holes and can also be electrically charged by underground or fallen power lines.
+The Department of Homeland Security website warns to stay clear of debris and especially downed power lines.
+Don’t walk or drive through flood waters.
+Just six inches of moving water can knock you down and ,if the water is fast-moving, it can sweep you and even your vehicle away.
+Furthermore, flood waters can obscure all types of dangerous debris or sink holes.
+They can also be electrically charged by underground or fallen power lines.